 Chuseok (‘Hangawi’ in Korean), or the Korean Thanksgiving, is one of the biggest Korean holidays.
-And the good news is, this year’s Chuseok will be 5 days long in total, starting from Sept 22 to 26.
+This year’s Chuseok will be 4 days long in total, starting from Sept 12 to 14.

 Many shops, department stores, and restaurants will close down at some point during the holiday.